ibm-cloud-architecture/eda-rt-inventory-gitops/ocp-demo-step-by-step/README.md

     ![](../docs/images/items-topic.png)

+1. Deploy one of the Store Inventory streaming agent

+    > if you are using `cp4i` project modify the store-inventory/ config map with `KAFKA_BOOTSTRAP_SERVERS: dev-kafka-bootstrap.cp4i.svc:9092`
+    ```sh
+    oc apply -k ocp-demo-step-by-step/store-inventory
+    # Verify
+    oc get deployment store-inventory
+    NAME             READY   UP-TO-DATE   AVAILABLE   AGE
+    store-inventory   1/1     1            1           58s
+    ```
-1. Deploy one of the streaming agent
+1. [Optional] Deploy one of the Item Inventory streaming agent

+    > if you are using `cp4i` project modify the item-inventory/ config map with `KAFKA_BOOTSTRAP_SERVERS: dev-kafka-bootstrap.cp4i.svc:9092`
     ```sh
     oc apply -k ocp-demo-step-by-step/item-inventory
     # Verify